larisn/larisn/README.md

 <br>

 <div style="display: inline_block">
   My name is Larissa Santos and I'm 21 years old.
-I'm currently studying Software Engineering and have been working as a Front-end developer since 2023.
+I'm currently studying Software Engineering and have been working as a Frontend developer since 2023.
   <br>
   <br>